 Repeating successful direct mail campaigns is never a problem, just as long as you transform and tweak slightly beforehand.

-The relationship between you and your customer is very important and vital to your success.
+The relationship between you and your customer is vital to your success.

 By repeating contact with your customer through different platforms, for example, over the phone, via email/direct mail or even face to face, your customer can establish familiarity and loyalty to your brand.

-By combining several methods of customer relationship management with clever, informative and meaningful marketing, you can ensure that the customer will want to receive your mail.
+By combining several customer relationship management methods with clever, informative and meaningful marketing, you can ensure that the customer will want to receive your mail.

 People Love Repetition!